mika-alaoutinen/kiskotaan-backend/readme.md

 ## Topic naming pattern:
 Topic name consists of the domain/service name, a descriptive event type and a version number.
 The version number `v1` may be omitted from the topic name.
 Hence, topic names follow the pattern of

-> Domain.event-type.version
+> Domain-event_type-version

 ## Current topics
 The list of Kafka topics published by the different services.

 ### Courses service produces
-- Courses.course_state
+- Courses-course_state
-- Courses.hole_state
+- Courses-hole_state

 ### Players service produces
-- Players.player_state
+- Players-player_state

 ### Score cards service produces
-- Scorecards.scorecard_state
+- Scorecards-scorecard_state

 # Running `Kiskotaan backend`
 The entire stack, including Kafka and a Postgres database, can be spun up with Docker compose: